opentripplanner/OpenTripPlanner/docs/Configuration.md

 You may also want to add the `--cache <directory>` command line parameter to specify a custom NED tile cache location.

+NED downloads take quite a long time and slow down the graph building process.
 The USGS will also deliver the whole dataset in bulk if you [send them a hard drive](http://ned.usgs.gov/faq.html#DATA).
 OpenTripPlanner contains another module that will then automatically fetch data in this format from an Amazon S3 copy of your bulk data.

 ### Other raster elevation data